jkobierczynski/EpochFrom/README.md

 image footprint are excluded before ranking, since a Gaia query's search cone (`gaia_field_query.py --radius`) is normally wider than the sensor's own field of view.

+The **Fullscreen** button (or F11, Escape to leave) hides the tab's options panel and puts the whole window into OS fullscreen, so the starfield itself gets the screen -- inside `EpochFrom-gui` it also hides the Project bar, tab strip, menu, and status bar for the duration.
+The same tab is also its own **standalone app**, `EpochFrom-starfield`: just the Project bar and this viewer, nothing else, for anyone who wants the proper-motion view pinned open without the rest of the pipeline's tabs.
+It shares `EpochFrom-gui`'s `QSettings` (same base directory, filter, Gaia catalog path, ...), so whichever app you set the Project bar up in first, the other already has it.

 A **Project** bar sits above the tabs holding a base directory and a filter (Ha/OIII/SII/L/R/G/B/... or blank), persisted between runs.
 Every